-- (a) It is the responsibility of the student to attend examinations, submit coursework for assessment as required and by the due date, and to provide the University Extenuating Circumstances Panel, in advance of its meeting, with relevant evidence where exceptional and unforeseen circumstances may have adversely affected his or her performance in assessments - (b) If a student claims that his or her performance has been adversely affected by extenuating circumstances, and submits an application for these circumstances to be taken into account, it is his or her responsibility to ensure that the evidence of such extenuating circumstances is provided, documented and independently substantiated, at the earliest possible opportunity. - (c) Students may download the Extenuating Circumstances pro-formas from the Portal or collect a copy from the Student Support Centre or their School Office.
-The form should be completed and signed, supporting evidence appended as appropriate, and submitted to their School Office. - (d) If a student wishes to submit an application for extenuating circumstances, he or she is strongly advised to talk this through with an appropriate member of staff (e.g. academic tutor), in the first instance. - (e) Individual students are responsible for ensuring that applications for Extenuating Circumstances to be taken into account are submitted prior to the meeting of the Board of Examiners where the relevant assessments would normally be considered. - (f) Applications can be withdrawn by the student at any time up until the meeting of the University Extenuating Circumstances Panel.
+- (a) It is the responsibility of the student to attend examinations, submit coursework for assessment as required and by the due date, and to provide the University Extenuating Circumstances Panel, in advance of its meeting, with relevant evidence where exceptional and unforeseen circumstances may have adversely affected their performance in assessments - (b) If a student claims that their performance has been adversely affected by extenuating circumstances, and submits an application for these circumstances to be taken into account, it is their responsibility to ensure that the evidence of such extenuating circumstances is provided, documented and independently substantiated, at the earliest possible opportunity. - (c) Students may download the Extenuating Circumstances pro-formas from the Portal or collect a copy from the Student Wellbeing Centre or their School Office.
+The form should be completed and signed, supporting evidence appended as appropriate, and submitted to their School Office. - (d) If a student wishes to submit an application for extenuating circumstances, they are strongly advised to talk this through with an appropriate member of staff (e.g. academic tutor), in the first instance. - (e) Individual students are responsible for ensuring that applications for Extenuating Circumstances to be taken into account are submitted prior to the meeting of the Board of Examiners where the relevant assessments would normally be considered. - (f) Applications can be withdrawn by the student at any time up until the meeting of the University Extenuating Circumstances Panel.